Finance | | Sep 02, 2015

 Find balance in your life: The concept of creating a personal balance sheet can seem like a large undertaking.
 But if you break it down one step at a time, it’s not so complicated.

-Grab a piece of paper and on the left-hand side write on the top “Assets” on the right-hand side write “Debts”.
+Grab a piece of paper and write “Assets” on the top left hand side and “Debts” on the top right-hand side.
 Leave room at the bottom because that is where you put “What’s Left”.

 Under your “Assets” column write down your possessions.
-For example your checking account, your 401(k), worth of your home, etc.
+These include your checking account, your 401(k), worth of your home, etc.

-Under your “Debts” column write down what you owe.
-For example your credit card balance, student loans, mortgages, etc.
+Under your “Debts” column write down what you owe, like your credit card balance, student loans, mortgages, etc.

 After adding up all your assets and then adding up all your debt, look to see if your assets are bigger than your debts.
 Place the difference between the two in the “What’s Left” box.